oracle/cloudtestdrive/DataScience/lab100/lab.md

 # Lab: Predict house sales prices through Regression

+Video recording of the solution for this lab: [https://youtu.be/raFODMMBJ4s](https://youtu.be/raFODMMBJ4s)

 This lab will guide you through a practical example of how to train and apply a regression model.
 You have access to a dataset with house sale data.
 The dataset includes the Sale Price and many attributes that describe some aspect of the house, including size, area, features, et cetera.
 You will use this dataset to build a regression model that can be used to estimate what a house with certain characteristics might sell for.

 There are many applications of regression in business.
 The main use cases are around forecasting and optimization.
 For example, predicting future demand for products, estimating the optimal price for a product and fine-tuning manufacturing and delivery processes.
 In other words, the principles that you learn with this exercise are applicable to those business scenarios as well.

 ## Objectives